UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-03-29-SettingsCatalog-PowerShell.md

 # Fix

-To make it work you need to create JSON object that fol strick format.
+To make it work you need to create JSON object that follow strick format.

 Thankfuly throught Powershell that's easy!